shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/index.rst

    of_maxwell_equations_and_rotations.rst
    all_electromagnetic_field_tensors.rst

-.. rubric:: Of Maxwell Equations and Rotations in Spacetime

-In this serie of articles, we finally conclude on the formalism of electromagnetism in differential form.
-From the stystematic analysis of the :ref:`exterior derivative of rotations in differential forms
-<the_exterior_derivative_of_rotations_in_spacetime>`, we determine that
-electromagnetism is a twist in spacetime:
+In this serie of articles, I conclude on the formalism of electromagnetism in differential form.
+From the stystematic analysis of :ref:`the exterior derivative of rotations <The Exterior Derivative of Rotations in Spacetime>`, we determine that electromagnetism is a twist in spacetime expressed with the exterior derivative :math:`d` and the Hodge dual :math:`⋆`.
+The Equations of Mr.

-.. rubric:: Maxwell Equations in Differential Form
+Maxwell written in Differential Form are:

 .. math::